 Choice of Kit for a Secure Photo Shoot in Bogotá

 For a secure shoot in Central Bogotá, you will need to reduce the number of items you are carrying.
 Kit is always a personal choice and I should leave that completely up to you.
 It, of course, depends on your style of photography.
 I can only talk from my personal experience.
 These days I prefer a single Mirrorless Full-frame camera body.
 I mainly shoot in downtown Bogotá with a Canon 24-70 F2.8L lens.
-It gives me the versatility I need.
+It is not a cheap lens but gives me the versatility I need.
 Very rarely have I used a 70-200 F2.8L lens.
 In smaller spaces like La Candelaria streets, a Prime 35 mm lens will come in handy.

 Street Photography in Bogotá